Clement Attlee: Leader of the Opposition

 Throughout the 1920s and most of the 1930s, the Labour Party's official policy had been to oppose rearmament, instead supporting internationalism and collective security under the League of Nations.
 At the 1934 Labour Party Conference, Attlee declared that, "We have absolutely abandoned any idea of nationalist loyalty.
 We are deliberately putting a world order before our loyalty to our own country.
 We say we want to see put on the statute book something which will make our people citizens of the world before they are citizens of this country".
-During a debate on defence in Commons a year later, Attlee said "We are told (in the White Paper) that there is danger against which we have to guard ourselves.
+During a debate on defence in the House of Commons a year later, Attlee said "We are told (in the White Paper) that there is danger against which we have to guard ourselves.
 We do not think you can do it by national defence.
 We think you can only do it by moving forward to a new world.
 A world of law, the abolition of national armaments with a world force and a world economic system.
 I shall be told that that is quite impossible".
 Shortly after those comments, Adolf Hitler proclaimed that German rearmament offered no threat to world peace.
 Attlee responded the next day noting that Hitler's speech, although containing unfavourable references to the Soviet Union, created "A chance to call a halt in the armaments race ...
 We do not think that our answer to Herr Hitler should be just rearmament.
 We are in an age of rearmaments, but we on this side cannot accept that position".

 Attlee played little part in the events that would lead up to the abdication of Edward VIII, for despite Baldwin's threat to step down if Edward attempted to remain on the throne after marrying Wallis Simpson, Labour was widely accepted not to be a viable alternative government, owing to the National Government's overwhelming majority in the Commons.
 Attlee, along with Liberal leader Archibald Sinclair, was eventually consulted with by Baldwin on 24 November 1936, and Attlee agreed with both Baldwin and Sinclair that Edward could not remain on the throne, firmly eliminating any prospect of any alternative government forming were Baldwin to resign.

 In April 1936, the Chancellor of the Exchequer, Neville Chamberlain, introduced a Budget which increased the amount spent on the armed forces.
 Attlee made a radio broadcast in opposition to it, saying: